 Last Armageddon is a painful-to-play atrocity of an RPG, but it seemed to have a heck of a lot of potential when I first got going with it.
-I found it to be very reminiscent of Efera & Jiliora (another Brain Grey effort and a personal favorite of mine) in a lot of ways: E&J's narrator, some of its sound effects, and many of the browns and greens that dominate its unsettlingly bleak canvases are also employed here.
+I found it to be very reminiscent of Efera & Jiliora (another Brain Grey title and a personal favorite of mine) in a lot of ways: E&J's narrator, some of its sound effects, and many of the browns and greens that dominate its unsettlingly bleak canvases are also employed here.

 As if it isn't awesome enough that your party consists of fantastic creatures of legend instead of the usual run-of-the-mill RPG good-guy types, said creatures actually evolve into tougher, fiercer, scarier aberrations as they level up, eventually reaching points where they can merge with other beast types to acquire additional attributes and powers.